Chronic Pain And Well-Being

 • Be open to compromise.

 • Find a positive way to close down the talk time.
 For example, sharing a hug regardless of how the talk went.
-Sharing three things you’ve appreciated about that person since your last structured talk.
-It may include something they have done, a kind word, or time you enjoyed together.
+Share three things you’ve appreciated about that person since your last structured talk.
+It may include something they have done, a kind word, or a time you enjoyed together.

 It is easy to get caught up in the busyness of life.
 Especially if your partner or spouse is working and needs to do house chores too.
 However, it is important you both find time for each other.
 That may mean getting additional help with practical tasks or putting off non-essential jobs.